-Bruce Glesson
+Bruce Gleeson

 Bruce Gleeson is a principal at Jones Partners Chartered Accountants, a specialist insolvency and business recovery firm.
 He is a Chartered Accountant, a member of CPA Australia and the Insolvency Practitioners Association of Australia (IPAA).
 Bruce has in excess of 15 years corporate and personal insolvency experience and is an Official Liquidator and a Registered Trustee in Bankruptcy.
-He is also currently the NSW Chair of the Institute of Chartered Accountants, as well as being the Junior Vice President of the Western Sydney Business Connection.
+He is also currently on the NSW State Council of the Institute of Chartered Accountants (being the Chair in 2010), as well as being the 2010 Junior Vice President of the Western Sydney Business Connection.
 Bruce has also held roles in commerce (with James Hardie and AMP) to broaden his experience.